Middle East-based airlines saw cargo volumes slump by 7% in June compared to the same month last year

 Globally, IATA said air cargo demand decreased by 4.8 percent in June compared to the same period in 2018.

 This marks the eighth consecutive month of year-on-year decline in freight volumes.

 IATA said signs of a modest recovery in recent months appear to have been premature, with the June contraction broad-based across all regions with the exception of Africa.
 Capacity growth remains subdued and the cargo load factor continues to fall.

 “Global trade continues to suffer as trade tensions—particularly between the US and China—deepen.
 As a result, air cargo markets continue to contract.
 Nobody wins a trade war.
 Borders that are open to trade spread sustained prosperity.
-That’s what our political leaders must focus on,” said Alexandre de Juniac, IATA’s director general and CEO.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+That’s what our political leaders must focus on,” said Alexandre de Juniac, IATA’s director general and CEO.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.